Edward A. Perry: Aftermath; Governor

 He returned to Florida and became a prominent lawyer and Democratic state politician.
 Elected governor in 1884, he assumed office on January 7, 1885.
 During his administration, Florida adopted a new constitution and established the state board of education.
 He was an outspoken opponent of "carpetbaggers".

 Perry was active in the Scottish Rite of Freemasonry.
 His antebellum home became the Scottish Rite Temple in downtown Pensacola.

 The Confederate Monument on Palafox Street bears a plaque honoring his wife, Wathen Virginia Taylor Perry, who raised the funds for its erection.
 After leaving office on January 8, 1889, he returned home to Pensacola.
 In later years, the property was sold for $2.53 million to the adjacent First United Methodist Church, and fund raising for renovations are in place.

 He died suddenly of a stroke while visiting Kerrville, Texas, in 1889, aged 58.
 He and his wife are buried in St. John's Cemetery in Pensacola, Florida.

-Perry Avenue, State Road 296's final leg in East Pensacola Heights, Florida, toward the terminus at Cervantes Street U.S. Route 90 is named for him.